tmkim/mle-basic/README.txt

         -- option to prioritize previously flagged questions when making exam ** made good(?) progress but running into CORS issue with testing ** not sure if related to Flagged update or not D:
+            >> tested flagged on vercel, no CORS issue, need to review local config.
     > DONE : figure out how to use environment variables in client -- ng generate environments (init client/src/environments)
         -- update environment.ts, environment.development.ts